Brondee/client_connect/README.md

 ✅ When user confirmed the appointment, the bot will automatically send a notification message to an admin chat.
 Also it will automatically remove all the booked time, including time, that will be needed for providing the service.

+## ⚙️ Admin panel
+Admin can access admin panel by typing command /admin_#password#, the admin password is generated with bot creation.
+After typing the command, an admin panel button will appear, after clicking it a web app will be opened.